-By taking the film and making it unapologetic about its uniqueness and placing it in remote Ontario, the full charm of this script can shine through.
-By centering the film and making it regionally specific, I feel it only furthers the international intrigue and appeal.
+By taking the film and making it unapologetic about its uniqueness and placing it in remote Newfoundland, the full charm of this script can shine through.
+By centering the film and making it specific to this region, I feel it only furthers the international intrigue and appeal.
 A quaint and charming pin point on an unknown piece of the map, where a tragic story of love, regret, memory and violence plays out.